sifatsami/Life-Rhythms-Explorer/README.md

 **Interactive visualization of daily activity patterns across Europe**
 Built with **Streamlit** and **Altair**, using 10-minute interval time-use survey data from Eurostat.

-This project was developed as the final assignment for a university Visualization course.
 It transforms complex temporal activity data into an intuitive dashboard for comparing countries, exploring cultural routines, and analyzing changes over time.

 ---